survivejs/webpack-book/manuscript/understanding_loaders/01_loader_definitions.md

 }
 ```

-This isn't very readable.
-There may still be use for the old query format, especially if you have to perform processing within your source files.
-Often, there are better ways available, though.
+This isn't very readable and it takes a while to parse.
+It is good to note that this style of configuration works in entries and source imports too.
+Webpack will pick it up.
+There are special cases where the format may come in handy, but often you are better off using the other alternatives.

-Instead, it's preferable to use the combination of `loader` and `options` fields either like this:
+It is preferable to use the combination of `loader` and `options` fields either like this:

 ```javascript
 {